MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-extensions.md

 # Using extensions with the Azure CLI 2.0

-Extensions are individual modules not shipped with the Azure CLI itself that allow you to add functionality through new commands.
-These might be experimental or pre-release offerings, specialized tools that Microsoft has for your needs, or even extensions that you yourself have written.
+Extensions are individual modules not shipped with the Azure CLI itself that add functionality through new commands.
+These might be experimental or pre-release offerings, specialized tools from Microsoft, or custom features you write yourself.
 Extensions allow for a degree of flexibility with the CLI that let you modify it to your own needs, without having to ship a lot of additional packages that aren't considered part of the core feature set.

-This article will help you understand how to install, update, and remove extensions for the CLI.
+This article helps you understand how to install, update, and remove extensions for the CLI.
 It should also answer common questions about extension behavior.

 ## Finding extensions

-In order to know what extensions are available, you can use `az extension list-available`.
+In order to know what extensions are available, you can use [az extension list-available](/cli/azure/extension?view=azure-cli-latest#az_extension_list_available).
 This command lists the available, official extensions which are provided and supported by Microsoft.

 ## Installing extensions

-Once you have found an extension to install, use `az extension add` to get it.
-If the extension is an official Microsoft extension listed in `az extension list-available`, you can install the extension by name.
+Once you have found an extension to install, use [az extension add](https://docs.microsoft.com/en-us/cli/azure/extension?view=azure-cli-latest#az_extension_add) to get it.
+If the extension is listed in `az extension list-available`, you can install the extension by name.

 ```azurecli
 az extension add --name <extension-name>